Analytics admin portal

 Connecting to external data sources

-Here’s what you can do to connect OpenOps Analytics to external data sources such as CSV files:- In the Analytics admin portal, go to Settings > Database Connections.
+Here’s what you can do to connect OpenOps Analytics to external data sources such as CSV files:- In the Analytics admin portal, in the top right corner, click Settings, then Database Connections.

 - Once you have created a database connection, if you’d like to upload CSVs to it, click the Edit icon for the database connection:

-- In the popup that displays, go to Advanced > Security, scroll down, and enable Allow file uploads.
+- In the popup that displays, go to Advanced > Security, scroll down, and enable Allow file uploads to database.